cravenhoff/switch_maven_bootcamp/classes/interesting_quirks_js.md

 * Atomic Values are singular, light-weight, and simple data structures/types.
 These include strings, numbers and booleans.
   * Atomic values when passed into a separate variable, make a copy of the value of the variable and assign it to the new variable.
-  * When atomic values are copied across separate variables, each of the variables containing the copied value have a unique address in the computer, meaning they do not refer to or reference the address of the originally initialized variable.
+  * When atomic values are copied across separate variables, each of the variables containing the copied value have a unique address on the computer, meaning they do not refer to or reference the address of the originally initialized variable.
   * What does this mean then?
 Basically, it means that the variables are **"not linked"**, so what we do to one will not affect any other variable holding the **"copied"** value; it is independent of the others.
 * Composite Values on the other hand are a collection of data structures and include data types like arrays, objects and functions.
+  * Contrast atomic values with composite values, the variables are **"referenced"** and **"linked"**, thereby having a default dependent state, in that what we do with one variable will have an effect on every other variable containing the reference.
+  * This means that composite values are not stored and do not reference different addresses; they all refer to the same address on the computer.